-24b.
+30b.
 Research focus

 Select the research focus of the proposal.
 Responses are to be limited to the scope of the proposed research for the duration of the proposed term.
-This information is used for solely for statistical/reporting purposes and will not be used as part of the scientific review of the application.
+This information is used solely for statistical/reporting purposes and will not be used as part of the scientific review of the application.
 Select one research focus that best describes the project.

 Biomedical research - Projects that rely on model systems or are basic/fundamental research.
-Includes understanding disease mechanisms or studying cell pathways in model systems or patient-derived cell lines.
-If any component of the project uses patient-derived tissue or involves human subjects, it should be coded as clinical research.
+Includes understanding disease mechanisms or studying cell pathways in model systems, PDX or patient-derived cell lines.
+Only if any component of the project involves human "participants," it should be coded as clinical research.

-Clinical research - Projects that have a component that is clinical and/or involves human subjects.
+Clinical research - Projects that have a component that is clinical and involves human subjects.
 Includes companion clinical trials and correlative studies as well as psychosocial oncology research.
 Generally, involves humans or samples from humans.
-Includes testing drugs, biomarkers, or mechanism of action of drugs in patients, patient-derived tumours, or liquid biopsies.
+Includes interventions such as drugs, exercise or other programs, biomarkers or mechanism of action of drugs in patients (or liquid biopsies).

-Health systems and health services research - Research that assesses or attempts to solve barriers to care, treatment adherence, care utilization, overtreatment, health care transitions, national strategies/frameworks, clinical pathways/guidelines, ethics, patient decision aids, adverse drug reactions, treatment delays/wait times, access/equity, and/or health literacy.
+Health systems and health services research - Research that assesses or attempts to solve barriers to care, treatment adherence, care utilization, overtreatment, health care transitions, national strategies/frameworks, clinical pathways/guidelines, ethics, patient decision aids, adverse drug reactions, treatment delays/wait times, access/equity and/or health literacy.

 Social, cultural, environmental, and population health research - Research that is population-level and unrelated to the health system.
-Includes research that investigates lifestyle, toxin exposures, diet, or population-based surveillance surveys (e.g., the

-International Tobacco Control (ITC) survey, British Columbia Adolescent Substance Use Survey).
+Includes research that investigates lifestyle, toxin exposures, diet, or population-based surveillance surveys (e.g., the International Tobacco Control (ITC) survey, British Columbia Adolescent Substance Use Survey).

-24c.
+30c.
 Clinical Trial

 If your proposed research includes a clinical trial component, select the type of trial and provide the participant recruitment target.
-If your proposed research does not involve a clinical trial, select not applicable.
+If your proposed research does not involve a clinical trial, select "not applicable."

-24d.
+30d.
 Relevant cancer population

 Select the cancer population(s) the proposed research is focused on and will be relevant to.
-If your proposed research can be applied broadly to cancer patients, select "Not specific".
+If your proposed research can be applied broadly to cancer patients, select "Not specific."
 Be sure to check at least one item.